 Merchant, politician, manufacturer

-This biography was written by Gordon Parry and was first published in the Dictionary of New Zealand Biography, vol 2, 1993, and updated in November, 2013.
+This biography, written by Gordon Parry, was first published in the Dictionary of New Zealand Biography, vol 2, 1993, and updated in November, 2013.

 Bendix Hallenstein was born in Brunswick, Germany, probably on 24 January 1835.
 He was the son of Helena Michaelis and her husband, Reuben Hallenstein, who owned a shoddy-mill in Lügde which manufactured woollen cloth from refuse rags.
 Bendix was the youngest of three sons in this Jewish family.